 Why UNE for Aquaculture and Aquarium Sciences

-With the only B.S. program in Aquaculture and Aquarium Science in the U.S., UNE is the ideal place for your studies.
+With the only Bachelor of Science program in Aquaculture and Aquarium Science in the U.S., UNE is the ideal place for your studies.
 Located at the convergence of the Saco River and Atlantic Ocean, we offer direct access to both fresh and salt waters as well as cutting-edge facilities.

 - Recirculating aquaculture, aquaponics, and flow-through seawater systems